 Swap the conductor role around to give everybody a turn.

-You'll love my book!
 28 public speaking games (with many more variations and extensions), full instructions, PLUS printable topic, tongue twister, poem and image sheets.
-A complete one-stop-select-print-go public speaking resource for busy people. |

-The book contains the best all the games from these pages and then some more strictly Susan specials, PLUS detailed instructions on how to use them.
-That is how to select them for a class, introduce them for maximum effect, integrate them into your lesson plans, and so on.
-It also has all the topics, tongue twisters, images etc that you need to play available as printables.
+My ebook contains the best of all the games from these pages and then some more strictly Susan specials, PLUS detailed instructions on how to use them.

 It's a one-stop, time saving resource that you'll return to time, and time again.
 Why not check it out?